 When evaluating third-party content or services, it is advisable to adopt the most accessible option.
 In situations where the content or service does not fully meet accessibility requirements, those responsible for the adoption will be required to have in place an approved, Equally Effective Alternative Access Plan (EEAAP) until full accessibility can be met.

 The Accessible Technology Coordinator, IT Communication and Accessibility Manager or designated individual(s) will review websites for accessibility issues using available tools.
 If issues are found, they will contact the responsible party for that site.
-Sites within the University’s content management system (OU Campus) are required to run the built-in accessibility check before publishing.
+Sites within the University’s content management system (Omni CMS) are required to run the built-in accessibility check before publishing.

 This procedure explicitly grants the Accessible Technology Coordinator, IT Communication and Accessibility Manager or designated individual the authority to take corrective actions.